 The Brooklyn Sports & Entertainment Law Blog benefits from input of the members of its Advisory Board, each with expertise in sports and entertainment law.

-Jason Barth founded and currently operates Barth Law PLLC, an entertainment and intellectual property-based practice.
+Jason Barth currently works as an attorney at the entertainment law firm Ritholz Levy Fields LLP.
+He founded Barth Law PLLC, an entertainment and intellectual property-based practice.
 He also currently serves as counsel to two prominent entertainment and intellectual property law firms with offices in New York, California and Nashville.
-Previously, Jason worked as an attorney at the entertainment law firm Roberts, Leibowitz & Hafitz PLLC.
-Prior to that, he worked as an attorney at Czik Law PLLC, where his practice consisted of civil, commercial and intellectual property litigation.
+Previously, he worked as an attorney at Czik Law PLLC, where his practice consisted of civil, commercial and intellectual property litigation.
 While at Brooklyn Law, Jason served as Vice President of the Brooklyn Entertainment and Sports Law Society as well as the Intellectual Property Law Association.

 David Bayer is Associate Labor Relations Counsel at the National Football League, where he advises the league and member clubs with respect to the NFL-NFLPA Collective Bargaining Agreement and other league rules and policies.
 David also represents the league and clubs in grievance-arbitrations and related litigation.
 Prior to joining the NFL, David was an associate in the Labor & Employment Department at Proskauer Rose.
 At Proskauer, David represented sports leagues and teams, entertainment companies, and clients in various other industries in labor relations and employment litigation and counseling matters.